alexveden/cython_dev_boilerplate/README.md

 A simple project structure which can help to develop and debug high performance cython code.

-Developing in cython is quite challenging, the information is very sparse and hard to figure out how to setup things properly to make process more convenient.
+Developing in cython is quite challenging, the information is very sparse and hard to figure out how to set up things properly to make process more convenient.

 ## Features